satoru-takeuchi/git-binignore/README.md

 # git-binignore
-`git-binignore` add any binary executables and shared objects under a git repository to ".gitignore."
+`git-binignore` adds any binary executables and shared objects under a git repository to ".gitignore."

 Let assume a git repository which has three so-called "hello world" programs written in C, Go, and Python3.